All Episodes

 Yep.

-And and we beat them on the one thing that matters to them, rape.
+And we beat them on the one thing that matters to them, rape.

-They said rape a hundred and thirty-three times on that transcript for that trial.
+They said rape 133 times on that transcript, that trial.

-The first words that are from out was why are you here?
+The first words out of her mouth were, why are you here?

-It was a rape case, and all they wanted was the next day's headline showed there'd be red ink ends of the world headlines, rapist.
+It was a rape case, and all they wanted was the next day's headlines on it to be red ink ends of the world headlines.

 Well, that didn't happen.

-And it was just more of the same access Hollywood tape and all the stuff that was led into that trial that I don't think should have been let in.
+And it was just more of the same than Access Hollywood tape and all the stuff that was led into that trial that I don't think should have been let in.

-And and that's all the jury smised and found, but they didn't believe her claim that Donald Trump raped her, and he didn't.
+But they didn't believe her claim that Donald Trump raped her.

-And and that was let me ask you this, because you've got Alvin Bragg and his case moving forward.
+And let me ask you this, because you've got Alvin Bragg and his case moving forward.

-Uh both Alvin Bragg and the attorney general of New York, Letitia James, actually ran campaigns to go after one person, one man, Donald Trump, one organization, the Trump organization, one family, the Trump family.
+Both Alvin Bragg and the Attorney General of New York, Letitia James, actually ran campaigns to go after one person, one man, Donald Trump, one organization, the Trump organization, one family, the Trump family.

-Um is is is that the right thing for somebody that's supposed to be impartial and and follow the law to be running on in a campaign?
+Is that the right thing for somebody that's supposed to be impartial and follow the law to be running on in a campaign?

 Boy, you teed that one up.